The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897228382104875018/unknown.png)

-What this means is that when you are at a specific tier (step), adding 1 point in Determination will have no effect on your damage unless it moves you to the next tier (step).
+What this means is that when you are at a specific tier (step), adding one point in Determination will have no effect on your damage unless it moves you to the next tier (step).
 Any points in Determination added beyond this stat tier starting point are considered “wasted” unless it helps you reach a new stat tier.
 Generally speaking, we should only worry about these steps/tiers when determining what our BiS gear set is, which may involve changing around materia melds to ensure there are as few wasted secondary stat points as possible.

 ## Weapon Damage and Dexterity

 Weapon Damage and Dexterity are the simplest of stats with regards to DNC DPS, especially since all gear pieces have Dexterity.
-The easiest way to increase these stats is simply by upgrading gear pieces for higher ilvl items that provide more DEX and higher ilvl weapons with more Weapon Damage.
+The easiest way to increase these stats is simply by upgrading gear pieces for higher iLvl items that provide more DEX and higher ilvl weapons with more Weapon Damage.
 Weapon Damage is the only stat that is not tiered.
-Dexterity increases your damage through stat tiers, however, these steps are so small and varied (between 1-3 primary stat points per tier) that it is not worth effort examining differences in Dexterity stat tiers.
+Dexterity increases your damage through stat tiers, however, these steps are so small and varied (between one and three primary stat points per tier) that it is not worth effort examining differences in Dexterity stat tiers.

 ## Crit vs Det/DH